4lejandrito/creepyface/README.md

     The `data-src-look` attributes must be set to degrees (0 - 360).

-3. Include Creepyface script at the end of your page:
+3. Include Creepyface script in your page:

     ```html
     <script type="text/javascript" src="creepyface.umd.js"></script>